cosmos72/stmx/sb-transaction/README.md

   has undefined consequences - usually *bad* consequences like unhandled memory faults.

-- `TRANSACTION-ABORT` immediately aborts a transaction with an error-code equal to +transaction-user-abort+.
+- `TRANSACTION-ABORT` immediately aborts a transaction with an error-code equal to `+transaction-user-abort+`.
 Note that transactions may abort spontaneouly for a number of reasons, usually including but not limited to:
   * another CPU core writing to the same memory locations
   * hardware limitations - there are a lot of them: for example, transactions usually